 Average Weather in Santa Fe New Mexico, United States

-In Santa Fe, the temperature typically varies from 18°F to 83°F over the course of the year, and is rarely below 7°F or above 90°F.
+In Santa Fe, the summers are warm, the winters are freezing and snowy, and it is mostly clear year round.
+Over the course of the year, the temperature typically varies from 18°F to 83°F and is rarely below 7°F or above 90°F.

 The warm season lasts for 3.7 months, from May 26 to September 16, with an average daily high temperature above 74°F. The hottest day of the year is July 4, with an average high of 83°F and low of 54°F.

 The cold season lasts for 3.0 months, from November 21 to February 22, with an average daily high temperature below 49°F. The coldest day of the year is January 6, with an average low of 18°F and high of 40°F.